de-Padua/de-Padua/README.md

-### Hello there! 👋 I'm a passionate full-stack engineer with expertise in JavaScript and TypeScript.
+ Hello there! 👋 I'm a passionate full-stack engineer with expertise in JavaScript and TypeScript.
 My tech stack includes Express, Node.js, React, and Next.js.
 <br/>

+I've worked on various projects, contributing to both the server and client-side development.
+Whether it's crafting robust APIs with Node.js and Express or creating dynamic and responsive user interfaces with React and Next.js, I love the challenges that come with being a full-stack developer.

 ## My Skill Set
 <table><tr><td valign="top" width="33%">